 It can get tiring to work constantly looking at computer screens.
 To improve employee engagement, Human Resources can undertake certain activities.

 These may include workplace parties, employee games, recognition programs, sports events, and team-building exercises.

 Being part of these activities will make workers feel that they are part of the company name.
 This feeling of belonging will eventually translate to incredible service.
 It will assist in increasing customer nps as well.

-Despite these criticisms, eNPS is still a very valuable tool for companies to assess employee satisfaction.
-Especially if it’s used correctly.
-In which case, it can help to identify areas where improvement is needed to boost employee satisfaction.
+Despite these criticisms, the eNPS is still a valuable tool for companies to gauge employee satisfaction.
+If used correctly, it can help businesses identify areas where they need to improve.

 Ways To Make The Best Use Of Enps: